FRED Data Use and Intellectual Property Rights – Guiding Principles

 Inclusion of data into FRED

-Data that have been gleaned from peer-reviewed open literature are assumed to be in the public domain and have been included in FRED without contacting the authors for permission.
+Data that have been harvested from peer-reviewed open literature are assumed to be in the public domain and have been included in FRED without contacting the authors for permission.
 Authors may have been contacted if there was a question about their data.
 Similarly, data sets that are the result of previous data compilation activities and have been made available to the public through a data archive (e.g., ORNL DAAC) have also been included in FRED without contacting the compilers or the original data contributors for permission.
-In both cases the data contributor and the complete reference of each data source have been included for all respective observations.
+In both cases the data contributor and the complete reference of each data source have been included as meta-data in FRED for all respective observations.

-As above, published data and data sets may be added to the database by FRED data managers as they become publicly available.
+As above, published data may be added to the database by FRED data managers as they become publicly available.
 To facilitate more efficient incorporation and full accuracy of data presentation, researchers are encouraged to become data contributors.
 Data contributors are encouraged to submit their published data to FRED.
 Upon submission of published data, all data contributors agree that the data will be publicly available through this website with no requirement that the data contributors be contacted upon the download or use of their data.

-We are only soliciting unpublished data that the contributors are willing to make freely available to the broader community with unrestricted access.
-These data may include, for example, more detail on published data (e.g., data from individual replicates rather than the published plot mean), or data that have never been included in a publication (or are not freely available through the published work).
+We are only soliciting unpublished data that data contributors are willing to make freely available to the broader community with unrestricted access.
+These data may include, for example, more detail on published data (e.g., data from individual replicates rather than the published plot mean, or untransformed data from aggregate statistical analysis), or data that have never been included in a publication.
 Upon submission of unpublished data, all data contributors agree that the data will be publicly available through this website with no requirement that the data contributors be contacted upon the download or use of their data.
-Researchers who contribute unpublished data will become data contributors and will also be listed as authors on the DOI for the release of the version of FRED that contains their data (e.g., Iversen et al., 2018 for FRED 2.0).
+Researchers who contribute unpublished data will become data contributors and will also be listed as authors on the DOI for the release of the version of FRED that contains their data.